MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-models-per-partition.md

 ---
-title: "Create, train, and score partition-based models (SQL Server Machine Learning Services) | Microsoft Docs" ms.custom: "sqlseattle" ms.date: "03/08/2018" ms.reviewer: ms.suite: sql ms.prod: machine-learning-services ms.prod_service: machine-learning-services
+title: Create partition-based models (SQL Server Machine Learning Services) | Microsoft Docs ms.custom: sqlseattle ms.prod: sql ms.technology: machine-learning
-ms.component: r
-ms.technology:

-ms.tgt_pltfrm: ""
+ms.date: 05/15/2018
-ms.topic: "article"
+ms.topic: conceptual
-author: "HeidiSteen"
-ms.author: "heidist"
+ms.author: heidist
+author: HeidiSteen
-manager: "cgronlun"
+manager: cgronlun
-ms.workload: "Inactive"
 ---
+---
-# Create, train, and score partition-based models in SQL Server Machine Learning Services
+# Create partition-based models in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ssvnex-xxxx-xxxx-xxx-md-winonly](../../includes/tsql-appliesto-ssvnext-xxxx-xxxx-xxx.md)]

 **(Not for production workloads)**

 The most common approach for executing R or Python code on your data is providing script as an input parameter to the [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) stored procedure.
-Periodically, parameters are added to this procedure to make it more useful for R and Python scripting.
-In this release, SQL Server vNext CTP 1.4 adds new parameters to `sp_execute_external_script` to allow parallel processing of partitions:
+In this CTP release, SQL Server vNext adds new parameters to `sp_execute_external_script` to process partitions in parallel:

 + **input_data_1_partition_by_columns**, specifying which columns to partition by
 + **input_data_1_order_by_columns**, specifying which columns to order by